Student Wellbeing Skillshops

 - engage with innovative approaches to the impacts of health/accessibility challenges on study

 - be a part of a supportive online environment.

 The program includes an optional online discussion forum.

 While the face-to-face Skillshops may not be running for the remainder of Session 1, 2020, please keep note of the Skillshop timetable below as a facilitator will be available to answer questions and provide support during these times on a weekly basis, in the Discussion Forum.

 |11:00am - 12:00pm||Autism Spectrum Disorder (Aspire)||Specific Learning Disability (Insight)|

 |1:00pm - 2:00pm||Mental Health (Empowered)||Attention Deficit (Hyperactivity) Disorder (Focus)|

-Registrations for our 2020 Skillshops are now open!
+Registrations for our 2020 Skillshops (currently only the external group program) are now open!
 Please complete the Skillshop Registration form.

 For further enquiries, or if you require help to complete the expression of interest form or the online registration form, please contact the Accessibility Service on (02) 9850 7497 or email firstname.lastname@example.org.